jmshrv/finamp/.github/ISSUE_TEMPLATE/1-bug.md

     id: device
     attributes:
         label: Device
-        description: If you think the type of device you are using is part of the problem please fill this in
+        description: If you think the device you are using is part of the problem please fill give some details here

 - type: textarea
     id: description